smart-data-models/dataModel.WasteWater/Blower/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startsAt:
-      description: 'A relationship indicating the entity the blower is connected to in the upstream point.'
+      description: A relationship indicating the entity the blower is connected to in the upstream point
       format: uri
       type: string
       x-ngsi:
         type: Relationship
     type:
-      description: 'NGSI-LD Entity Type.
-It has to be Blower'
+      description: NGSI-LD Entity Type.
+It has to be Blower
       enum:
         - Blower
       type: string